geramilo/reparations-payments-database/README.md

 ### `01_data`

 This folder contains:
-- The main Reparations Payments Dataset (RPD) in Excel format
-- External datasets used for data conversion and analysis (e.g., exchange rates)
+- external/: External datasets used for data conversion and analysis (e.g., exchange rates)

-Users can download these files to reproduce the workflow or conduct independent analyses.
+- raw/: The main Reparations Payments Dataset (RPD) in Excel format Users can download these files to reproduce the workflow or conduct independent analyses.